 Unplug Small Appliances When Not Being Used

 You are able to limit unnecessary energy usage by unplugging appliances when not in use.
 The reason is small appliances include LED signals, timers and other features while in standby times.

 Unplug TVs, computer monitors, internet routers, game systems, phone chargers and more to reduce unnecessary energy usage.
 But remember, it is a good idea to keep DVRs and similar electronics plugged in to prevent missing out on their automatic background functions.

-For additional tips on using appliances safely, or to hire a professional appliance repair company, please contact Arlington Appliance Repair.
+For additional tips on using appliances safely, or to hire a professional appliance repair company, please contact Campbell Appliance Repair.
 Our repairmen can repair all name brand home appliances!